Open Accessibility Menu

 Program Overview

-Residents are required to staff every other weekend and one week night monthly.
-In addition, the residents are required to staff one major and one minor company recognized holiday (Labor Day, Thanksgiving Day, Christmas Day, New Year’s Day, Memorial Day and Mardi Gras Day).
-These requirements may change based on the needs of the department.
+Residents are required to staff every other weekend (27 weekends per year), one weeknight monthly (11 evening shifts per year) and one major company recognized holiday (Thanksgiving Day, Christmas Day, New Year’s Day).
+This may change based on the needs of the department.

 Clinical On-Call Program